Procedural risk shrinks; structural risk doesn't

 Some unknowns shrink with effort.
 A platform the team hasn't operated before becomes familiar through exposure.
 The gap between what the team can do and what the platform requires closes with practice.
 The risk points down.

 Other unknowns don't respond to effort at all.
-A platform that can't meet the scale requirement won't meet it, no matter how hard the team tries.
+A platform that can't meet the scale requirement won't, no matter how hard the team tries.
 Training and practice don't change architecture.
-The risk holds steady, or it compounds.
+The constraint holds steady while the cost of removing it compounds.

 The distinction matters because risk evaluation treats unknowns as a single category.
 Procedural risk resolves on a timeline that tracks with investment.
 Structural risk absorbs the same resources and doesn't resolve.